 SS Nomar Garciaparra of Bellflower.
 From age 23 to 29, he was one of the best players you'll ever see.
 At age 32, he briefly recaptured his former greatness.
 But injuries turned him from "What a player!" to "What might have been?"

 This guy hit .357 and .372 in back-to-back seasons (as a righthanded hitter!), 4 times hit over 40 doubles (twice reaching 50), and 4 times reached 100 RBIs (twice reaching 120.)
 He seemed like a sure bet for 3,000 hits and the Hall of Fame.
 As it is, he finished with a career batting average of .313, .361 on-base, .521 slugging, .882 OPS and 124 OPS+.

 But "just" 1,747 hits and 229 home runs.
-And note that the Boston Red Sox did not win a World Series until after they traded him, then won one 3 months later, and another 3 years after that.
+And note that the Boston Red Sox did not win a World Series until 3 months after they traded him, and another 3 years after that.
 Hmmmm...
 He does rather fit "the steroid profile"...
 But no serious accusation has ever been made against him.

 I wonder if the Sox will ever retire his Number 5?
 And, by marrying Mia Hamm, he's no longer even the most accomplished athlete in his own marriage.
 On the other hand, he's married to Mia Hamm, which ain't bad at all.
 Fortunately, their kids look like Mom, and not like "Nosemar."